jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The previously mentioned files display.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image227.png "Files")

-8. Click on **run.csx**, to refresh the code editor
+8. Click on **run.csx**, to refresh the code editor.

     ![In the Code Editor, on the right, run.csx is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image228.png "Code Editor")

-9. Expand the **Log** pane on the bottom
+9. Expand the **Log** pane on the bottom.

     ![The arrow button besides the Logs tab is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image229.png "Logs window")

-    >**Note**: You should see several messages about downloading dependent assemblies such as the Azure SDK and iText Sharp that were defined in the project.json file
+    >**Note**: You should see several messages about downloading dependent assemblies such as the Azure SDK and iText Sharp that were defined in the project.json file.

-10. Select the name of your function app, and then click on **Platform Features** followed by **Application settings.**
+10. Select the name of your function app, and then click on **Platform Features** followed by **Application settings**.

     ![In the Azure Portal, under Function Apps, ContosoFunctionApp is selected.
 Under General Settings, Application settings is selected.
 The Platform Features link is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image230.png "Azure Portal")